Renewable energy in Africa: Energy sector regulators as facilitators

 The funding of renewable energy (RE) projects is dependent on the credibility of the institutions developing and implementing RE policy.
 This places a particular burden on the energy regulators in Africa, whose professional staff may be few in number and who have track records of only a decade or so.
 Rules (micro policies) made by regulators are subsidiary to overall government RE policy and depend on some delegation of authority from the state.
-Nevertheless, there are instances when the sector regulator can pro-active on behalf of customer and utility concerns—providing facts, reports, and public statements that build a case for care in the design of public policy towards RE.
+Nevertheless, there are instances when the sector regulator can be proactive on behalf of customer and utility concerns—providing facts, reports, and public statements that build a case for care in the design of public policy towards RE.
 Clean and renewable energy is likely to be of concern to a number of organizations.
 Interaction between multiple authorities requires coordination to align policies, incentives, and administrative processes (including licensing and permitting).
 Of course, the making of policy by regulators is incidental to and inherent in their duty to decide specific cases or disputes.
 This micro policy-making role is derived from the fact that macro RE policy cannot reasonably be expected to anticipate all aspects of policy that will have to evolve for the regulatory process to be fully functional.
 This point is particularly important in the area of renewable energy, with its rapidly changing technologies and ever-changing public (and political) attitudes.
 Gaps will have to be filled and it is the regulators, with their functional responsibilities, technical expertise, and hands-on experience that are best positioned to accomplish that task in developing countries.
-Thus, for designing auctions for purchasing power, for establishing feed-in tariffs, or other instruments promoting RE, the energy sector regulator has a significant impact on the penetration of RE in Africa and other regions.
+Thus, for designing auctions for purchasing power or establishing feed-in tariffs or other instruments promoting RE, the energy sector regulator has a significant impact on the penetration of RE in Africa and other regions.